Sharing Good Practice

 Professional Learning to Support Teachers in Parent Engagement.

-The success of the “SMAG” cluster (three schools) in Dandenong is based on employing a cluster engagement leader and ensuring that each of its three schools has a family engagement in learning leader responsible for encouraging them to share experiences.
+The success of St Mary's School, St Anthony's School and ST Gerard's School, referred to as the 'SMAG' cluster in Dandenong is based on employing a cluster engagement leader and ensuring that each of its three schools has a family engagement in learning leader responsible for encouraging them to share experiences.

 The cluster leader states: “There is increased communication with parents and children and families seem happier and more enthusiastic.
 The students are proud of their learning and knowing that their teacher communicates with their parents has increased their motivation as well.”